osmandapp/docs/content/osmand/plugins/nautical-charts.md

 {% default %}

-To use the Nautical Chart, the service needs to be purchased.
-Depending on the app version whether it is an iOS app, or an Android one, the purchase is made differently.
+Nautical Chart is a paid service.
+Depending on the app version whether it is an iOS app, or an Android one, there are different options of obtaining the map.
 For more details, visit [Purchases](/osmand/purchases).

 {% enddefault %}

 {% ios%}

-Nautical Charts require purchase.
-For purchases on **iOS**, refer to [in-app purchases, or a subscription](/osmand/purchases/ios#in-app-purchases).
-To view the already made purchases, go to: {% data variables.ios-values.menu %} → {% data variables.ios-values.sett_settings %} → {% data variables.ios-values.purchases %}
+For a Nautical Chart purchase on **iOS**, refer to [in-app purchases, or a subscription](/osmand/purchases/ios#in-app-purchases).

+It is also possible to view the already made purchases, by opening the following section in settings:

+{% data variables.ios-values.menu %} → {% data variables.ios-values.sett_settings %} → {% data variables.ios-values.purchases %}

 {% endios%}

 {% android%}

-Nautical Charts require purchase.
-For purchases on **Android**, refer to [in-app purchases, a subscription, or the full version of the app](/osmand/purchases/android#free-and-paid-features).
-To view the already made purchases, go to: {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.shared_string_settings %} → {% data variables.android-values.purchases %}
+For a Nautical Chart purchase on **Android**, refer to [in-app purchases, a subscription, or the full version of the app](/osmand/purchases/android#free-and-paid-features).

+It is also possible to view the already made purchases, by opening the following section in settings:

+{% data variables.android-values.shared_string_menu %} → {% data variables.android-values.shared_string_settings %} → {% data variables.android-values.purchases %}

 {% endandroid%}